LesliTech/lesli-nodejs-mongodb-tools/readme.md

     }
 ```

-In the next mongodb methods will be necessary to send a schema as arguments.
+> In the next mongodb methods will be necessary to send a schema as arguments.

-### Database methods
+### Database queries
 ------
 #### database.read(schema)
-Returns an object with information about a database specified by the given `schema`.
+Return an object with information about a database specified by the given `schema`.

 ```js
     let get_database_information = async(schema) => {